spar65/LoanOfficerAI-MCP-POC/README-14a-APPENDIX-SETUP-LINUX.md

+# README-14a-APPENDIX-SETUP-LINUX.md

-# LoanOfficerAI MCP - Linux Setup Guide
+# Loan OfficerAI MCP - Linux Setup Guide

 This guide provides step-by-step instructions for setting up the LoanOfficerAI MCP system on Linux with Docker SQL Server.
 Updated for full database integration and production-ready configuration.